Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 This means, for example, `String` which is a smart pointer to data on the heap, can not implement `Copy`.

-In order to duplicate `String` we'd need to request new memory on the Heap to place the data into, then copy the data to the new location, and create a new smart pointer on the stack to point to it.
+In order to duplicate a `String` we'd need to request new memory on the Heap to place the data into, then copy the data to the new location, and create a new smart pointer on the stack to point to it.

 Requesting heap memory is considered expensive as you have to wait for the operating system to provide you a location you can use, so it's really handy to differentiate `Clone` from `Copy`.